sabnzbd/sabnzbd.github.io/wiki/advanced/certificate-errors.md

 3. Hard but secure: Test the status of your news server online (above) or check out the [News servers with SSL/TLS overview](https://www.appelboor.com/newsservers/newsservers-with-SSL.html).

     1. If the test (or overview) shows an error message such as `OK NOK NOK` or `NOK NOK NOK`, the problem is on the side of the news server.
 You can ask the news server provider to fix this.
 But, they could deny there is a problem.
-    2. If the test says `OK OK OK` or `OK OK NOK`, then the problem is local (i.e. your computer/NAS): incorrect (root) certificates, a virusscanner doing strange things, or something else.
+    2. If the test says `OK OK OK` or `OK OK NOK`, then the problem is local (i.e. your computer/NAS): incorrect (root) certificates, a virus scanner doing strange things, or something else.
 This is not something SABnzbd can solve for you.
 And the solutions are OS-dependent.

 * * *